wp-plugins/wp-ultimate-csv-importer/Readme.txt

 * Upgrade for WordPress 3.7.1 compatibility and minor bug fixes

 = 3.2.2 =
-* WordPress 3.6.1 compatibile, bug fix and UI improvements
+* WordPress 3.6.1 compatible, bug fix and UI improvements

 = 3.2.1 =
 * Performance improvements on SQL and CSV parsing